statisticalbiotechnology/cb2030/questions/linearmodels.md

 1. Could you clarify the differences among:
   * dependent variables
   > This is what we call the output from a model, e.g. yhat in yhat = a*x+ b
-  * Endogenous variables
+  * Response or Endogenous variables
-  > Another name for dependent variable.
+  > Other names for dependent variable.
   * Independent variables
   > This is what we call the input to a model, e.g. x in yhat = a*x+ b
   * Explanatory variables and exogenous variables
   > Other names for independent variables
   * Proxy variables
   > Variables used as stand-in for other (often unmeasurable) variables.
 E.g. bmi for amount of body fat, GDP for welfare is a country.